 Hey friends!
-I’m so glad you’ve stopped by the check out how to make this gorgeous wood serving tray!
+I’m so glad you’ve stopped by the check out how to make this gorgeous decorative wood serving tray!

 A friend recently asked me to create a wood serving tray for her to use and also display in her living room.
 After checking out some photos of her room, and brainstorming some ideas, I decided to make it completely functional yet try to keep it really pretty, too.